praisedare/docs.adonisjs.com/content/guides/views/debugging.md

 ## The `inspect` helper

 The `inspect` helper pretty prints the value in the same output.
-You can think of this method as Node.js `util.inspect`, but instead it output HTML vs writing the output to the console.
+You can think of this method as Node.js `util.inspect`, but instead it outputs HTML vs writing the output to the console.

 ```edge
 {{ inspect({